Boeing CEO Calhoun Given More Time To Chart Comeback - UrduPoint

 Boeing CEO Calhoun Given More Time To Chart Comeback

-New York, (UrduPoint / Pakistan Point News - 20th Apr, 2021 ) :Boeing announced Tuesday that David Calhoun would remain CEO potentially through 2028 as the aviation giant navigates a multi-year comeback following the 737 MAX scandal and the Covid-19 travel industry collapse.
+New York, (UrduPoint / Pakistan Point News - 21st Apr, 2021 ) :Boeing announced on Tuesday that David Calhoun would remain CEO potentially through 2028 as the aviation giant navigates a multi-year comeback following the 737 MAX scandal and the Covid-19 travel industry collapse.

-Boeing raised the company's retirement age for Calhoun to 70, ensuring a measure of continuity during a still-uncertain time in aviation amid lingering questions over the company's practices after two tragic MAX crashes claimed 346 lives.
+Boeing raised the company's retirement age for Calhoun to 70, ensuring a measure of continuity during a still-uncertain time in aviation and as questions linger over the company's practices after two tragic MAX crashes claimed 346 lives.

-Boeing, which has a standard 65-age retirement-age, cited Calhoun's progress in "building regulator and customer confidence" in enabling the 737 MAX to return to service following a 20-month grounding.
+Boeing, which has a standard retirement age of 65, cited Calhoun's progress in "building regulator and customer confidence" and enabling the 737 MAX to return to service following a 20-month grounding.

 Changing Calhoun's retirement age allows "for flexibility," Boeing Chairman Larry Kellner said during an annual meeting.

-At the meeting investors reelected the company's board and voted down shareholder proposals that would have given them more influence on the selection of new board members and required additional disclosure of corporate lobbying practices.
+At the meeting, investors reelected the company's board and voted down proposals that would have given shareholders more influence on the selection of new board members and required additional disclosure of corporate lobbying practices.

 "Under Dave's strong leadership, Boeing has effectively navigated one of the most challenging and complex periods in its long history," Kellner said in a press release.